-1st Notice: (10th DAY Excused absences and/or 4 unexcused absences.)
+1st Notice: 4 unexcused absences.

-A letter will be sent home on the 10th day of absence/tardy.
-Exceptions can be made if student was absent due to circumstances beyond their control (Example: Surgery, Confirmed Extended Sickness, Suspensions).
+A letter will be sent home after the 4th day of unexcused absence.
+Exceptions can be made if a student was absent due to circumstances beyond their control (Example: Surgery, Confirmed Extended Sickness, Suspensions).

-2nd Notice: (12th DAY Excused w/o Dr. Note and/or 6 unexcused absences or Administrative Decision)
+2nd Notice: 6 unexcused absences or Administrative Decision

-A meeting notice will be sent for the first absence/tardy without a doctors' excuse after the 12th day of absence.
-A meeting will be scheduled with parent/guardian, student, and school team to create an attendance plan.
+A meeting notice will be sent after the 6th day of unexcused absence A meeting will be scheduled with parent/guardian, student, and school team to create an attendance plan.
 Possible school discipline (Loss of recess, Detentions, ISS)

-3rd Notice: (14th DAY Excused w/o Dr. Note and/or 8 unexcused absences or Administrative Decision)
+3rd Notice: 8 unexcused absences or Administrative Decision

-A meeting notice will be sent for the first absence/tardy without a doctors' excuse after the 15th day of absence.
-A meeting will be scheduled with parent/guardian, student, and school team to create an attendance plan with possible notification of States Attorney.
-Possible school discipline (Loss of recess, Detentions, ISS)
+A meeting notice will be sent after the 8th day of unexcused absence A meeting will be scheduled with parent/guardian, student and Truancy Review Board.

-4th Notice: (9 Unexcused absences)
+4th Notice: (10 Unexcused absences)